-Speaking of relevant deals: Another incentive for increasing the order value and completing the checkout is also free shipping (or additional delivery options offered after reaching a certain delivery price point).
+Another incentive for increasing the order value and completing the checkout is also free shipping, as well as additional delivery options offered after reaching a certain delivery price point.

 The thing is, free delivery can be beneficial for a wide range of customers — for your e-commerce business, not as much.
 That's precisely why setting a free shipping threshold in a data-driven way is crucial in order for it to work to your advantage.

-Here’s when delivery checkout A/B testing comes in: E-commerce businesses like yours use it to determine which delivery options and prices resonate more with your customers — and increase Average Order Value in the process.
+Here’s when delivery checkout A/B testing comes in.
+E-commerce businesses like yours use it to determine which delivery options and prices resonate more with your customers — and increase AOV in the process.